Youssef-Khogaly/E-Commerce/README.md

 ---
 ## To Do / Future Improvements
 - [X]  Implement product images end points and integrate with amazon s3 cloud storage
-- [X]  Implement caching for product search to improve performance
+- [X]  Add caching for product queries to improve performance
 - [ ]  Use multithreading to improve API performance
 - [ ]  implement email verification feature
 - [ ]  Add email notifications for order creation, shipment, and cancellation